Funding for community projects

 Make sure you accept our grant offer on Flexigrant within 10 working days after the event.
 When you accept our offer, Flexigrant will ask for your project start and end dates.
 Once you’ve done this, you can start to spend your grant.

-See the Guidance Notes about our Reporting requirements and on receiving grant payments.
+See the Guidance Notes for details on Reporting requirements and grant payments.

 Quick links